skyward-luke/go-claude/README.md

-# Golang CLI for Claude Sonnet
+# Golang CLI for Claude Chatbot API

 A playful Golang CLI for sending user input to Claude, with optional colorized output and structured output of chatbot responses for stdin pipes (|)